-You can transform images on Cloudflare’s edge platform.
-You can resize, adjust quality, and convert images to WebP format on demand.
+You can transform images on Cloudflare's edge platform.
+You can resize, adjust quality, and convert images to WebP or AVIF format on demand.
 We will automatically cache every derived image at the edge, so you only need to store one original image at your origin.
-This way you can quickly and easily adapt images to your site’s layout and your visitors’ screen sizes without maintaining a server-side image processing pipeline on your servers.
+This way you can quickly and easily adapt images to your site's layout and your visitors' screen sizes without maintaining a server-side image processing pipeline on your servers.

 Image processing integrates well with Workers, which enables advanced integrations, such as custom URL schemes, content negotiation and responsive images based on Client Hints.

 Image Resizing is available today for Business and Enterprise Customers.
 To enable it, login to the Cloudflare Dashboard and navigate to the Speed Tab.
 There you’ll find the section for Image Resizing which you can enable with one click.

 There are two ways to use image resizing: via pre-defined URL format (described below) or via Workers that handle advanced use-cases.

 You can convert and resize images by requesting them via a specially-formatted URL.
 This way you don't need to write any code, only change HTML markup of your website to use the new URLs.
 The format is:

 http://), pointing to an image to resize.
 The path is not URL-encoded, so the resizing URL can be safely constructed by concatenating